Cypresslin/book-repair-rolleiflex622/en/lens_cleaning.md

 Now all the lenses are available for cleaning.
 For the middle lens which is still attached to the front plate, use T shutter to open the blades and you will be able to clean both sides.

 ### Middle Lens Removal
 To remove the middle lens, unscrew it from the front plate in counter-clockwise direction.
 As shown in the picture below, this could be a difficult task as the lens is just slightly extended out from the front plate (rubber mat might be useful here).
-Anothor approach is to [remove the Compur component](disassemble_compur.md), and unsecrew the lens from it.
+Another approach is to [remove the Compur component](disassemble_compur.md), and unscrew the lens from it.
 ![middle lens removal](../images/P1100523.JPG)

 With Compur removed (note that the shutter coupler is not in this picture):